Dr Nicholas Korpelainen

 Research Centre: Distributed and Intelligent Systems Centre for Research and Technology Transfer

-Working at the Department of Electronics, Computing and Mathematics, I am Module Leader for:
+Working in the Department of Computing and Mathematics, I am Module Leader for:

 - Patterns of Problem Solving (Level 4, Mathematics)